 OSMRE accepts no responsibility for the content on external websites linked from this page.
 Links are provided "as is" for convenience only.
 When you click any of the links on this page you will leave the TIPS web site.

-BETCO: Barometric and Earth Tide COrrection (Sandia National Lab) - BETCO is a Windows-executable program that removes noise from water levels caused by barometric pressure and Earth tide effects.
-This is a bad link
+BETCO: Barometric and Earth Tide Correction (Sandia National Lab) - BETCO is a Windows-executable program that removes noise from water levels caused by barometric pressure and Earth tide effects.

 FSWEPP (USDA Forest Service)